mdjx/PSKindleWatch/README.md

 As there are many options for alerting (email, SMS, push, API, ...) and each one with a myriad of providers this functionality has been left to the user to implement.

 The `Update-KindleBookPrices` accepts a ScriptBlock parameter called `-AlertScriptBlock`.
-The ScriptBlock is executed if there is a change in price, and gets passed the `$Book` object (see JSON representation below), and a descriptive message (see example above in green).
+The ScriptBlock is executed if there is a change in price, and gets passed the `$Book` object (see JSON representation below) as the first parameter, and a descriptive message (a string, see example above in green) as the second parameter.

 ```json